jeanCarloMachado/blog/about.md

 layout: about
 ---

-Hi, my name is Jean Carlo Machado.
-I'm a 25 years old, lead engineer at [CompuFácil](http://compufacil.com.br/), a financial management startup that focuses on user experience and simplicity.
-I specially care about science and open-source.
-I'm a citizen of the world.
+My name is Jean Carlo Machado, I'm a backend engineer at GYG.
+I care about science and open-source.
+I speak on software conferences and give courses on free technologies I'm passionate about.
+On my spare time I read, write and play the violin.

 Below are some of my breadcrumbs on the Web.